GuiBo79/CarND-Advanced-Lane-Lines/writeup_template.md

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center

 I did this in lines # through # in my code in `my_other_file.py`